Workshops and Appearances

 Length—30 minutes for younger audiences to 50-60 minutes for older children.

-Size of Audiences—can address assemblies, but smaller groups (up to 50) usually work better for discussion and workshop activities.
+Size of Audiences—can address assemblies or smaller groups for workshop activities.

 Programs for Adults